SreenivasanJJ/SreenivasanJJ/README.md

 - 👋 Hi, I’m @SreenivasanJJ
 - 👀 I’m interested in VLSI Architectures
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Microelectronics course in BITS
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on projects on Digital VLSI Architectures
 - 📫 How to reach me - https://www.linkedin.com/in/sreenivasan-jouly-67724312b/

 <!---